If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.

 If the link brings to you just two brackets with nothing in them, then your device is not on the right network.
 Open your devices wireless settings and choose another network that is setup on your router and try the link again.

 If the link brings you to a page similar to this, then you device is on the correct network.
 In your hue application Settings/Bridges, press the plus sign button on the bottom right and enter the “Internal IP Address” and press Search to try and connect to your bridge.

 If you are using a dorm or apartment building network with Philips hue, you may run into difficulty connecting to your hue bridge.
 Often connectivity issues in these type of applications is related to the type of network or security settings of these networks that will cause bridge connectivity issues.
 There is not always a way around these issues, however if you have the option of connecting your own router in your dorm/apartment, you can connect to your hue bridge and use all hue features.

 Philips Hue does NOT Require an Internet connection

 The Philips Hue system does NOT require an internet connection for all features.
-The only Philips hue features that require internet are using hue away from home, Geofencing, and Scene Sharing.
+The only Philips hue features that require internet are using hue away from home and Geofencing/Home & Away.
 So you can have a router with a wireless network without internet and still use your Philips hue system, just make sure your device is connected to this wireless network.